 Best Car Rental Company in Northern Ireland

-When I rented my car, I was given all the necessary information on insurance policies and road safety rules.
-The rental agents of Discover Cars were friendly and helpful too.
-They made sure I knew exactly what I was getting into.
+When I rented my car, I was given all the necessary information on insurance policies and road safety rules by the car rental place.

 The answer is – it depends!
 If you want to explore all the stunning sights that Northern Ireland has to offer, then having your own set of wheels would definitely come in handy.

 That said, if you plan on sticking around Belfast then a car may not be necessary.
 Northern Ireland has excellent public transportation within the city!

 So if you’re trying to decide whether or not you need to rent a car – it’s really up to you and your itinerary.

 When I last visited I was interested in exploring the countryside and all the Game of Thrones sites I could find.